-I am a Postdoctoral Researcher at NYU Wireless and a Visiting Postdoctoral Researcher with H. Vincent Poor at Princeton.
+I was a Postdoctoral Researcher at NYU Wireless and I am now a Postdoctoral Research associate with H. Vincent Poor at Princeton.
 My research has focused on wireless networks, optimization algorithms, and providing better services to users.
 With this in mind I have recently begun working on enabling bionically sighted wearable technology.
-I will be a Postdoctoral Researcher at Princeton starting October 1st 2018.
+I started at Princeton on October 2018 and my new website is here.

 I am grateful for the support my research has received from the National Science Foundation, Huawei Technologies Co., Texas Instruments, and Renesas.
 Additionally, thanks to NVIDIA for their gracious hardware donation.